ProgrammingWithRafay/HostelSpot/README.md

 ## Deployment

+### Vercel (Recommended)
+This project is configured for seamless deployment on Vercel:
+1. Connect your GitHub repository to Vercel.
+2. Vercel will automatically detect Vite and configure the build settings.
+3. Add your `VITE_SUPABASE_URL` and `VITE_SUPABASE_ANON_KEY` to the Vercel Environment Variables section.
+4. **Note**: A `vercel.json` file is included to handle client-side routing fallbacks automatically.

+### Other Providers
 * **Frontend:** Optimized for Vercel, Netlify, or any static hosting provider.
 * **Backend:** Managed by Supabase (Postgres, Auth, Storage, Edge Functions).